elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 Unlike the existing migration algorithm, we won't create an alias that points to the reindexed target.
 So after migrating a v6 `.kibana` we'll have `.kibana_pre6.5_001` but there will be no `.kibana` alias or index.
-This is because we have no way to ensure that we don't accidently reindex from a `.kibana` _alias_ instead of an index.
+This is because we have no way to ensure that when we try to delete the old _index_, we don't accidently delete the newly cloned index with the same _alias_.
+Should this happen we'd completely loose the data in the legacy index.

-This algorithm shares a limitation with our existing migration algorithm (since v7.4).
+This algorithm shares a weakness with our existing migration algorithm (since v7.4).
 When the task manager index gets reindexed a reindex script is applied.
 Because we delete the original task manager index there is no way to rollback a failed task manager migration without a snapshot.